-Guidelines and Limitations for ECMP
+Guidelines and limitations for ECMP

-Interface Guidelines
+Interface restrictions

 • You can associate only 8 interfaces per ECMP zone.